 There was no local manufacture.
 The button trade limited mostly to cheaper types; small amount of MOP, vegetable ivory, bone and metal from Germany, France, Britain, and since the war, mainly from the USA and Japan.

-In the November 1991 magazine was a brief mention of a small button factory closing down due to difficulty in purchasing trochus at affordable prices.
-Apparently the Korean and Japanese pay higher prices than Fiji can afford.
+In a November 1991 magazine there was a brief mention of a small button factory closing down due to difficulty in purchasing trochus at affordable prices.
+Apparently the Korean and Japanese pay higher prices than Fiji can afford to.

 The industrial revolution (approx. 1760-1840) was starting in Britain at the time Diderot’s prints were made.
 However, industrialisation in France would lag behind that in Britain by decades.
 In part, this was because of the French Revolution and its aftermath (1789-1871) which saw a cessation of trade with Britain and so a delay in the newly developed machinery being able to be imported.
 Entrepreneurs moved abroad or were executed.
 Also important was the relatively low population growth of France (40%) versus Britain (350%) and a great deal of poverty, both which reduced consumer demand for new products, and a greater proportion of peasants tied to the land rather than seeking employment in factories.
 Another factor was the lack of supplies of coal and iron to support new industries.

-When it did occur, like in Britain it started in textile manufacturing.
-With industrialisation there developed a new working class, however as late as 1906 most factories were small in size with less than fifty people.
-Skilled artisanship suffered, as it did elsewhere, by this competition with factories, however, small industry was to a degree more protected and preserved by the the special value placed on the manufacture of luxury goods by the French.
+When industrialisation did occur, as for Britain, it started in textile manufacturing.
+With industrialisation there developed a new working class.
+As late as 1906 most factories were small in size with less than fifty people.
+Skilled artisanship suffered, as it did elsewhere, by competition with factories, however, small industry was to a degree more protected and preserved by the the special value placed on the manufacture of luxury goods by the French.
 Historically this had been given great support by the court of King Louis XIV with its high consumption of luxurious and fashionable clothing and other goods.
 As well as the royal patronage, there had been high import tariffs which protected local artisans, but may have stifled innovation.